apereo/apereo.github.io/_posts/cas/2018-12-22-cas53-hiretouch-saml2-integration.md

 A few things to point out:

 - You will need to adjust the `metadataLocation` to match your instance.
-- Make sure CAS has retrieved the allowed attributes (i.e. `employeeNumber`, `eduPersonPrincipalName` etc) listed in the JSON definition file.
+- Make sure CAS has retrieved the allowed attributes (i.e. `uid` etc) listed in the JSON definition file.
-- Make sure the SP metadata has the correct entity id, matching the Rave instance.
+- Make sure the SP metadata has the correct entity id, matching the HireTouch instance.

 # Finale